NoharOSP/Perfect_Works_Build/README.md

 - Ether 7 to 14
 - Evade 14 to 16

 Bart is generally one of the weakest characters in the game due to mediocrity.
 For most of the game, anything he can do others can do better.
 Wild Smile is his biggest selling point, though its effects can be replicated with an Evasion Ring.
-The goal was to rework Bart to be much more supportive and improve his jack of all trades nature to be more useful for him.
+The goal was to rework Bart to be much more supportive and improve his jack-of-all-trades nature to be more useful for him.

 These stat changes should allow Bart to be a lot more useful overall, without just buffing his attack stat to compensate for his middling toolkit.
-It also helps give him a sense of identity on the roster, as well as using generally under utilized stats in the game.
+It also helps give him a sense of identity on the roster, as well as using generally underutilized stats in the game.
 No one in particular focused on Defense or Evasion, so efforts are being made to help these stats play more of an impact as well as diversify the party.

 Rico: